dpjensen/fish-functions/readme.md

 - `fish_prompt` : a fancy fish prompt
 - `fish_right_prompt` : righthand side prompt
 - `loc` : prints Lines Of Code in the working directory
+- `getstats` : quick and dirty script that provides access to elasticsearch's `_cat` API.